NetApp Storage Systems

 • The NetApp systems are discovered and modelled using the Distributed Storage Model.

-Starting from March 2018 TKU
+March 2018 TKU

-• Support discovery of the complete SAN information including the Storage Volumes.
+• Support discovery of the complete SAN information, including the Storage Volumes.

 • Support discovery of File Systems following metrics: Type, Size, Used (space), Free (space) (if not provided via SNMP).